The Carnival (Karneval) is one the most celebrated events in Germany!

 The proceedings take place in the "Marktplatz" (Market square) in front of the old church where the silver band is already waiting for us.
 First the Queen of the year (Prinzessin Anke I, teacher at the local Kindergarten) is being presented to us, then the mayor gives the town key to Anke I so that the real festivities can finally start!

-The president of the Karneval also read us some new by-laws for the duration of the Karneval, such as; employees and visitors to the "Rathaus" (the town hall) are to play Monopoly (maybe with real money, it is undecided at this point), everyone has to sing and dance in the street, people being seen without a smile are to be fined (nobody knows how much money), etc.
+The president also read us some new by-laws for the duration of the Karneval, such as; employees and visitors to the "Rathaus" (the town hall) are to play Monopoly (maybe with real money, it is undecided at this point), everyone has to sing and dance in the street, people being seen without a smile are to be fined (nobody knows how much money), etc.

 Throughout the ceremony the bands play music.
 Then, as the queen of last year is about to give the new queen her scepter and a speech, the silver band starts walking away and all the officials follow!
 So, the ex-queen has to keep the scepter and walk after them!
 The mischievous little music players!